KPlanche/firstRepoTest/README.md

 # My First Repo

-This is my first Github repo as part of the [HackerYou] (http://www.hackeryou.com) Bootcamp!
+This is my first repo as part of the [HackerYou] (http://www.hackeryou.com) Bootcamp!

-Can't wait to learn more of this.
+Can't wait to learn more of this!